vetelko/termbar/readme.md

-**If you like Termbar idea** please share your scripts with me via pull requests, pastebins, issues ...
+Termbar is a terminal window in the role of status bar. **If you like Termbar idea** please share your scripts with me via pull requests, pastebins, issues ...
 Thanks.

 This idea came from assumption that you are using some kind of panel or